ajcallegari/scikit-multichannel/README.md

-# pipecaster-sklearn
+# pipecaster
 (in progress)

-A Python library for broadcasting machine learning (ML) pipeline construction operations across multiple input sources.
-The library provides convenient slice notation and a Keras-like layered workflow with an sklearn interface.
-In addition, pipecaster supports ML workflow automation with in-pipeline screening and selection of data sources, feature engineering transforms, models, and model hyperparameters.
+A scikit-learn (sklearn) extension for broadcasting machine learning (ML) pipeline construction operations across multiple input sources and automating some aspects of the ML workflow.
+The extension provides an alternative Pipeline class that enables users to build complex pipelines with convenient slice notation and a Keras-like layered workflow.
+In addition, pipecaster enables ML workflow automation with in-pipeline screening and selection of data sources, feature engineering transforms, models, and model hyperparameters.

 ## silo ML inputs